lucasdekam/frumkin/README.md

 * Density-potential functional theory of electric double layers, field theory perspective: [Huang (2021)](https://doi.org/10.1016/j.electacta.2021.138720).

 ## Development
-In the future it would be interesting to add orbital-free density functional theory, [chemisorption](https://doi.org/10.1103/PRXEnergy.3.043008), and [solvent structure](https://doi.org/10.1103/PhysRevApplied.23.024009).
+In the future it would be interesting to add orbital-free density functional theory, [chemisorption](https://doi.org/10.1103/PRXEnergy.3.043008), [solvent structure](https://doi.org/10.1103/PhysRevApplied.23.024009) and more surface-specific boundary conditions, such as for metal oxides ([this](https://pubs.acs.org/doi/full/10.1021/acs.jpcc.6b03930) and [this](https://pubs.acs.org/doi/full/10.1021/jacsau.2c00650) paper for example -- a start has been made in the `dev-waterlayer` branch).

 It might be good to upgrade the solver from SciPy's `solve_bvp` to a finite element solver like FEniCS.
 Such a solver has already been implemented for Poisson-Nernst-Planck models in the [electrochemistry module](https://libatoms.github.io/matscipy/applications/electrochemistry_2.html) of `matscipy`.